siberianfox/tinygwiki/JSON-Mode-Operation.md

 * Only supports 7 bit ASCII characters
 * Does not support hexadecimal numbers or other non-decimals
 * Name strings are case-insensitive (for tokenization purposes)
-* Names cannot be more than 24 characters (settable in code)
+* Names cannot be more than 12 characters (settable in code)
 * String values cannot be more than 64 characters in length (settable in code)
 * Multi-valued objects (resources) cannot contain more than 20 name/value pairs (settable in code)
 * Objects cannot exceed 255 characters in length total
-* Minimal object nesting is supported (2 levels for JSON objects, + 2 more to accommodate the format of the response headers)<br>
+* Only limited object nesting is supported (2 levels)
 * All JSON input and output is on a single text line.
-There is only one &lt;CR&gt;, it's at the end of the line (broken lines are not supported)
+There is only one <CR>, it's at the end of the line (broken lines are not supported)

 === Text Mode and JSON Mode  ===